vladkens/autoprefixer-php/README.md

     echo $error->getMessage();
 }

-/*
 // If you want to choose specific browsers
 $autoprefixer = new Autoprefixer('last 1 version'); // one rule
 // or
 $autoprefixer = new Autoprefixer(array('ff > 2', '> 2%', 'ie8')); // many rules
 // or
 $autoprefixer->setBrowsers('last 1 version');
-// or change browsers on one iteration
+// or change browsers on a one iteration
 $autoprefixer->compile($css_one, 'last 1 version');
-*/

 // Also, you can get latest version Autoprefixer using
 $autoprefixer->update();